tngo0508/tngo0508.github.io/_posts/2024-8-13-azure-cicd-setup.md

 ## Create Agent

 Next, we need to create an agent that will help us to build and publish the artifacts.
+The agent that we are about to create is called [self-hosted agents](https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops#install)

 ![agent](</assets/images/2024-08-13 15_48_23-agent-1.png>)